The Enigma of Stonehenge: Ancient Astronomers and Their Stones

 Stones aligned with celestial bodies No connection to advanced astronomy Precise measurements for observing celestial phenomena

-While the idea of Stonehenge as a calculating device has been debunked, it is widely accepted that Stonehenge had astronomical alignments and was used as a ritual calendar system.
-The monument's design aligns with the solstices and moon cycles, suggesting a strong link to the celestial realm.
-Stonehenge continues to intrigue researchers and visitors, providing a glimpse into the ingenuity and beliefs of ancient civilizations.
+The idea of Stonehenge as a calculating device has been debunked.
+However, it is accepted that Stonehenge had astronomical alignments and was used as a ritual calendar.
+The design aligns with the solstices and moon cycles, suggesting a strong link to the celestial realm.
+Stonehenge continues to intrigue researchers and visitors.

 Alexander Thom's Astronomical Observatory Claim

-Building on Hawkins' theory, Alexander Thom argued that Stonehenge was not only a celestial calculator but also a highly advanced astronomical observatory.
-Thom's research, based on meticulous measurements and calculations, revealed that the positions of Stonehenge's stones corresponded to various astronomical events with remarkable accuracy.
+Alexander Thom argued that Stonehenge was a highly advanced astronomical observatory.
+His research revealed that the positions of Stonehenge’s stones corresponded to various astronomical events with accuracy.

-Thom's theory sparked intense debate among archaeologists and astronomers alike.
-Some skeptics dismissed his claims as speculative, while others saw the compelling evidence he presented.
-Thom's work challenged the prevailing belief that Stonehenge was simply a primitive religious monument, suggesting instead that it was a complex scientific instrument.
+Thom’s theory sparked debate among archaeologists and astronomers.
+Some skeptics dismissed his claims, while others saw his compelling evidence.
+Thom’s work suggested that Stonehenge was a complex scientific instrument.

-Thom's findings indicated that Stonehenge was used to track the movements of celestial bodies and to predict astronomical events such as eclipses, solstices, and equinoxes.
-The monument's precise alignment with key celestial phenomena led Thom to conclude that it served as a sophisticated observatory, enabling ancient astronomers to make precise astronomical observations and develop a sophisticated understanding of the cosmos.
+Thom’s findings indicated that Stonehenge was used to track celestial bodies and predict events such as eclipses, solstices, and equinoxes.
+The monument’s precise alignment led Thom to conclude that it served as an observatory.

 Claim Evidence